Powerbridge Technologies Co. Ltd. (PBTS) Analysis & Forecast for 2022

 Powerbridge Technologies Co.
-Ltd. (NASDAQ: PBTS) is -23.90% lower on its value in year-to-date trading and has touched a low of $0.25 and a high of $2.21 in the current 52-week trading range.
+Ltd. (NASDAQ: PBTS) is -50.26% lower on its value in year-to-date trading and has touched a low of $0.25 and a high of $2.21 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PBTS stock was last observed hovering at around $0.48 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $7.00 for the next 12 months.
-It is also 94.29% off the consensus price target high of $7.00 offered by 1 analysts, but current levels are 94.29% higher than the price target low of $7.00 for the same period.
+The PBTS stock was last observed hovering at around $0.27 in the last trading session, with the day’s loss setting it -0.01%.

 Sponsored